Works completed

 At the 19 December 2023 council meeting, the proposal by the Midget Farrelly Recognition Committee was endorsed.
-This proposal will see a rock relief carving on Black Rock, Ocean Road, Palm Beach to honour local surfing legend Bernard 'Midget' Farrelly.
+This proposal was to see a rock relief carving on Black Rock, Ocean Road, Palm Beach to honour local surfing legend Bernard 'Midget' Farrelly.

 The petroglyph carving, suggested by the recognition committee, is created by incising, picking or carving part of the rock surface.